 If you've discovered the wonders of Mr. Clean Magic Erasers, then you're in luck : they also clean jewelry.
 I tested it out on a pretty grimy looking earring that have a lot of nooks and crannies and it did a pretty great job.
 Here are my results :

-All you have to do is wet the Magic Eraser a little bit, rub the piece down as if it were a polishing cloth, rinse in some water, and voila!
+First - PUT ON GLOVES.
+Apparently the magic in Magic Eraser is actually some harmful chemicals.
+After that, all you have to do is wet the Magic Eraser a little bit, rub the piece down as if it were a polishing cloth, rinse in some water, and voila!

 Don't have a Magic Eraser?
 There's still hope for you to effectively productively procrastinate by cleaning your jewelry with household products.